sreevarshan-xenoz/Cross-chain-subscription-manager/README.md

 npm install
 npm start

-Open the app in your browser at http://localhost:3000.
+Open the app in your browser at http://localhost:5173.

 	3. Interact with the Contract:
 Use the frontend to connect your wallet, add subscriptions, and test cross-chain payments.

 Demo Video

-Check out our quick walkthrough here: [Demo Video Link]
+Check out our quick walkthrough here:

 Developer Contact